dqian3/autobahn-artifact/README.md

 2. Enter your account information for step 1 and step 2
 3. Click `Start Free` (blue button)
 4. Optionally complete the survey
-5. Creating an account should automatically create a project called "My First Project".
+5. Creating an account should automatically create a project called "My First Project" (you may pick any name you like).
 If not follow the instructions here to create a project: https://developers.google.com/workspace/guides/create-project
 6. In the google cloud console search for compute engine API, and click the blue Enable button (this may take some time to complete).
-Do not worry about creating credentials for the API.
+You do not need to create credentials for the API.

 <!-- Most of the time we will use the compute engine service to create and manage VMs but occassionally we will use other services.  -->